-The X-ray diffraction (XRD) patterns of PVA, PCL, PVA-PCL, and PVA-PCL-NC nanofibers with varying concentrations of nanocellulose (NC) (2.5%, 5%, and 7.5%) are presented in Fig. 5.
-These results provide insights into the crystalline structures and interactions within the composite materials.
+The X-ray diffraction (XRD) patterns of PVA, PCL, PVA-PCL, and PVA-PCL-NC nanofibers with varying concentrations of nanocellulose (NC) (2.5%, 5%, and 7.5%) are presented in Fig originates from interchain hydrogen bonding in PVA, which facilitates the formation of small crystalline domains embedded within an amorphous matrix.
+These results are consistent with previous studies that have reported the semicrystallinity of electrospun PVA fibers (Bhardwaj & Kundu, 2010).

+5. These results provide insights into the crystalline structures and interactions within the composite materials.

-The XRD pattern of PVA nanofibers exhibited a broad diffraction peak around $2\theta = 19.5^{\circ}$ , confirming its semicrystalline nature.
-This peak originates from interchain hydrogen bonding in PVA, which facilitates the formation of small crystalline domains embedded within an amorphous matrix.
-These results are consistent with previous studies that have reported the semicrystallinity of electrospun PVA fibers [38].
+The XRD pattern of PVA nanofibers exhibited a broad diffraction peak around $2\theta = 19.5^{\circ}$, confirming its semicrystalline nature.
+This peak

-In contrast, PCL nanofibers exhibited sharp and well-defined peaks at $2\theta = 21.3^{\circ}$ and $23.6^{\circ}$ , corresponding to the (110) and (200) crystalline planes of PCL, respectively.
+In contrast, PCL nanofibers exhibited sharp and well-defined peaks at $2\theta = 21.3^{\circ}$ and 23.6° , corresponding to the (110) and (200) crystalline planes of PCL, respectively.
 These peaks highlight the highly crystalline nature of PCL, consistent with the regular packing of its polymer chains.
-Similar crystalline peaks have been observed in electrospun PCL nanofibers, further confirming their semicrystalline structure [39].
+Similar crystalline peaks have been observed in electrospun PCL nanofibers, further confirming their semicrystalline structure (Zhou et al., 2006).

 The XRD pattern of PVA-PCL nanofibers exhibited characteristic peaks of both PVA (broad peak at 19.5°) and PCL (sharp peaks at 21.3° and 23.6°).
-However, a slight reduction in the intensity of the PCL peaks was observed, partial disruption suggesting of PCL's crystalline domains due to interactions with This disruption may result from PVA. intermolecular interactions, such as hydrogen bonding or van der Waals forces, forming a more homogenous composite with intermediate crystalline behavior.
-Similar reductions in crystallinity have been reported in PVA-PCL blends due to polymer chain interactions [40].
-The incorporation of nanocellulose into the

-PVA-PCL matrix altered the XRD patterns significantly.
+However, a slight reduction in the intensity of the PCL peaks was observed, disruption partial of PCL's suggesting crystalline domains due to interactions with PVA.
+This disruption may result from intermolecular interactions, such as hydrogen bonding or van der Waals forces, forming a more homogenous composite with intermediate crystalline behavior.
+Similar reductions in crystallinity have been reported in PVA-PCL blends due to polymer chain interactions (Azari et al., 2022).
+The incorporation of nanocellulose into the PVA-PCL matrix altered the XRD patterns significantly.

 At a 2.5% NC concentration, the intensity of the PVA peak at 19.5° slightly increased, suggesting that NC promotes hydrogen bonding and reinforces the crystalline regions of PVA.
 The PCL peaks remained present but showed a slight decrease in intensity, indicating minor disruption of PCL crystallinity.
-This observation aligns with previous studies showing that nanocellulose can act as a reinforcing filler in polymer matrices, enhancing crystalline regions while preserving structural integrity [41].
+This observation aligns with previous studies showing that nanocellulose can act as a reinforcing filler in polymer matrices, enhancing crystalline regions while preserving structural integrity (Dufresne, 2013).